-Azidothymidine (AZT), is an antiretroviral medication used prevent and to treat HIV/AIDS.
+Azidothymidine (AZT), is an antiretroviral medication used to prevent and treat HIV/AIDS.
 It is generally recommended for use with other antiretrovirals.
-It may be used to prevent mother-to-child spread during birth or after a needlestick injury or other potential exposure.
-It is sold both by itself and together as lamivudine/zidovudine and abacavir/lamivudine/zidovudine.
+It may be used to prevent mother-to-child spread during birth or after a needlestick injury or other potential It is sold both by itself together exposure. and as lamivudine/zidovudine and abacavir/lamivudine/zidovudine.
 It can be used by mouth or by slow injection into a vein.